-All first-year undergraduate students are required to take and pass the non-credit bearing Moodle-based Academic Integrity module SS1001 in order to progress into the second year of study (unless their course includes the alternative mandatory SS1000 module).
-The pass mark for the module assessment is stated in the on-line Academic Integrity Moodle module.
-Students may attempt the assessment as often as they wish with no penalties or capping.
+All first-year students on single, joint or combined honours courses offered all or in part by the School of Humanities, School of Performing and Digital Arts, or department of Politics, International Relations and Philosophy are required to pass a Moodle-based writing skills quiz in order to progress into the second year of study.
+The pass mark for the test is 60%.
+Students may attempt the quiz as often as they wish with no penalties or capping.
 Students who meet the requirements for progression as stipulated in the Academic Taught Regulations but fail to pass the Moodle-based Academic Integrity module will not be permitted to progress into their second year of academic study.